 Let's begin by keeping it real.
 If you are suddenly home full time after working full time, everyone will need to adjust.
 Everyone.
 Even the dogs aren't used to your presence.
 There will need to be a transitional period of time.
 Say, a month.
 That leaves 2.

-2. You’ll have more energy.
+2. You’ll have more energy while on maternity leave.

 The cortisol you've built up from the stress of your job doesn't just go away.
 It'll drop, your body will think you’re ready to hibernate and then you'll usher in a different kind of stress and exhaustion called full-time parenting.
 You will remain fatigued.
 Unless you exercise and eat right.
 That always does the trick.
 You’ll likely have more time for that now, but are you the type?
 I wish I had been!